spryker/support/README.md

 **Question**

 You can ask any question which is releated to Spryker's software design.
 Maybe you need a plan of attack for a new feature or just some information how to do things.
-The issue stays open until the question is answered.
+The issue stays open until the question is answered. ([See all open bugs](https://github.com/spryker/support/labels/Bug))

 **Bug**